Windows 10: intricate operating system with some issues

-However, probably each Windows 10 user ran into problems like Windows 10 BSOD, startup problems, re-occurring errors, or unbearable slowdowns.
-There are many PC owners who think that clean install is the only solution for most of the problems.
-Actually, clean install is the ultimate solution and we do not recommend hastening it.
+Many PC owners think that clean install is the only solution for most problems.
+Actually, a clean install is an ultimate solution, and we do not recommend hastening it.

 Windows 10 is well equipped for recovering from most of the problems.
 In this post, we will provide four methods that can be applied for restoring Windows 10 before performing a clean install.